IAPS HOCKEY (GIRLS)

 Please read the rules and regulations in full before entering the event.

 The link to submit your competitors details can be found in the confirmation email sent to you immediately after booking online.

-If you do not receive the confirmation email for any reason, you can log into your account via our website and re-send yourself the email.
+If you do not receive the confirmation email, you can log into your account via our website and re-send yourself the email.